MarkiZdeGenerAt/Smart-Dashboard/docs/INSTALLATION.md

    Pass `--template <template.j2>` to use a custom Jinja2 template if desired.

    Auto discovery is on by default.
-When running outside Home Assistant, set `HASS_URL` and `HASS_TOKEN` so the generator can query the API.
-When executed within Home Assistant it will automatically use its own credentials.
+When running outside Home Assistant **be sure** to set `HASS_URL` and `HASS_TOKEN` so the generator can query the API.
+When executed within Home Assistant it automatically uses its own credentials.
    Entities are grouped by area when possible; if no areas are available they are placed in a single "Auto Detected" room.

 ## Plugins